BRIEF-Generali unwilling to contribute to Veneto banks rescue - CEO to paper

-* Product disclosure statement for establishment and listing of convenience retail reit ( REIT) on ASX has been lodged with ASIC Source text for Eikon: Further company coverage:

-June 14 Assicurazioni Generali CEO Philippe Donnet tells Italian daily la Repubblica:
+June 14 (Reuters) - Assicurazioni Generali CEO Philippe Donnet tells Italian daily la Repubblica:

 * Unwilling to contribute to Veneto banks' rescue, Generali has already done its part by paying into Atlante 1 fund